 What are the steps to securing an internship site?

-Note: this entire process is expected to be completed at least four weeks before the semester when you are expected to start internship.
-Most students start the process as soon as they enroll in PBHL 4043 (the semester before they intend to complete their internship).
+Note: Students should secure their internship position at least three weeks before the start of the semester.
+Most students start the process as soon as they enroll in PBHL 40403 or PBHL 5840V (the semester before they intend to complete their internship).

 How much time will internship take?

-You can expect your internship experience to take 135 hours at a minimum during the semester.
-You cannot front-load the time, as the time at your agency should be spread over a minimum of 13 weeks.
+You can expect your internship experience to take 112.5 hours at a minimum during the semester.
+You cannot front-load the time, as the time at your agency should be spread over a minimum of 13 weeks in the fall/spring semester and a minimum of 8 weeks in the summer term.
 This is to ensure that interns have a meaningful experience.
 On average most students spend about 10 hours per week on internship.

 Will there be required class meetings?